pyrocent/playontable/README.md

 - **SASS**
 - **Vanilla JavaScript**

-The codebase has these dependencies:
+The codebase has these 6 main dependencies:

 - [SASS](https://sass-lang.com/) (for HTML stylesheets)
 - [Ably](https://ably.com/) (for realtime connection)